 BRITBASE - British Chess Game Archive

-Tournament: 76th British Championship • 310 complete games from a possible 429
+Tournament: 76th British Championship • 315 complete games from a possible 429, plus 1 part-game from the Major Open

 n.b. the crosstable below has been generated from the ChessBase file - all scores and colours should be correct